 Reasonable Suspicion Procedures

-Management is responsible to direct an employee to submit to a medical evaluation, drug or alcohol test to determine if an employee is fit for duty.
-The Administrative Policy Manual: 8-2 Drug-Alcohol Guidelines help you determine the need for a medical evaluation before you proceed with the steps below.
+If a manager suspects an employee is under the influence of drugs or alcohol in the workplace, they are responsible to direct the employee to submit to a drug or alcohol test to determine if the employee is fit for duty.
+The Administrative Policy Manual: 8-2 Reasonable Suspicion Policy will help you determine the need for a drug or alcohol test before you proceed with the steps below.

 During Regular Work Hours, Monday-Friday 8:00-5:00

-- Complete an Under the Influence of Drugs or Alcohol Checklist (PDF: 45 kB) (intranet access only) and bring the checklist with you to Kaiser Occupational Health.
+- Complete an Under the Influence of Drugs or Alcohol Checklist (PDF: 45 kB) (intranet access only) and bring the checklist with you to Futures Rehab.

-- Escort the employee to Kaiser Occupational Health at 3975 Old Redwood Highway, Medical Building 5, Suite 152, Santa Rosa, CA 95403.
+- Escort the employee to Futures Rehab at 320 Tesconi Circle Suite H, Santa Rosa, CA 95401

 After Hours, Weekends, Holidays

-- Call On-Site Health and Safety and request that a Mobile Drug Testing Unit be dispatched to Kaiser Santa Rosa Emergency Room.
-Alcohol and Drug Testing Services (ADTS) can be reached at (707) 588-1234.
+- Call On-Site Health and Safety and request that a Mobile Drug Testing Unit be dispatched to your work location - (866) 998-2750.
+The County's customer ID is OSHS-214G4BT.
+The Mobile Drug Testing Unit will respond within approximately one hour.